 Steps you should take if your child’s identity is stolen

-- Explain to Equifax, TransUnion, and Experian that the victim is a minor, and include a copy of the Uniform Minor’s Status Declaration [PDF] in your requests
+Explain to Equifax, TransUnion, and Experian that the victim is a minor, and include a copy of the Uniform Minor’s Status Declaration in your requests

-And, if you’re an Allstate Identity Protection member, our team of experts will be here to help you each step of the way.
+Fortunately, if you’re an Allstate Identity Protection member, you don’t have to manage child identity protection alone.
+Our team of experts will be here to help you until the issue you’re experiencing is resolved.